trane-project/trane-cli/README.md

 ```

 The `filter set-saved` command allows you to user more complex filters by storing the definition of
-the filter in a JSON file inside the `.trane/filters` directory.
-You can refer to those filters by
+the filter inside the `.trane/filters` directory.
+For now, a filter can be created by serializing a
+struct of type `NamedFilter` into a JSON file (see the file `src/data/filter.rs` inside the Trane
-the unique ID defined in their file, which can be also shown by running the `filter list-saved`
+repo for more details).
+You can refer to those filters by a unique ID in their file, which can be
-command.
+also shown by running the `filter list-saved` command.